 Programs We Offer

-Composting demonstrations are held at all of our event days: Tree Festival, Herb Day, and Tomato Day.
+Composting demonstrations are held at all of our event days: Tree Festival, and Herb Day.
 Presentations on composting are also available most years at the Spring Gardening Workshop or the Outdoor Living & Landscape Show.

 On Our Grounds